-I remember my first visit to Bali like it was yesterday.
+I remember my first time visiting Bali like it was yesterday.
 We got a couple of cheap flights from Singapore to Bali and I was still very happy about visiting Bali which is probably the main reason why I did a few costly mistakes during this trip.
 Things I would certainly do differently if given a second chance.

-So, no, this article isn’t about how to spend your holiday in Bali.
+So, no, this article isn’t about how to spend your holiday in Bali or what you should add to your Bali bucket list.
 You should spend your Bali holiday the way you want to.
 However, you should keep in mind that Bali looks like a tropical paradise at a glance but it can also turn into a disappointing place filled with drunk foreigners, false promises, and people trying to scam you on every step.
 When coming to Bali, you should know what to expect and that’s what this article is about.
 Here are some things you should know before visiting Bali.

 Be careful with drugs